Well-Architected Framework

 How to deploy tags using infrastructure as code

 Consistent implementation of your tagging strategy helps you track infrastructure costs, manage resources, and ensure compliance.
-When you use an inconsistent tagging strategy, such as manual tagging, you may end up with resources with incorrect or missing tags.
+Manual tagging leads to resources with incorrect or missing tags.

 When you manage your infrastructure with Terraform, you can define tags within your configuration.
-Terraform will automatically apply these tags to all resources it creates.
+Terraform applies these tags to all resources it creates.

 The following creates an AWS EC2 instance and adds several tags to the resource: